CloudNativeEntrepreneur/jx3-gitops-template/README.md

 ## helmfiles/secret-infra

-Vault to store secrets, Kubernetes External Secrets to use them, and Pusher Wave for secret rotation.
+Kubernetes External Secrets to read from Vault or GSM, and Pusher Wave for secret rotation.

 ## tekton-pipelines